 Official End of Semester Course Evaluations

-The official course evaluation system, CourseEval, is managed by the applications team in IHP IT.
+The official course evaluation system, CourseEval, is managed by Institutional Effectiveness in the Office of the Provost.

 CourseEval creates evaluations for all courses based on the information in Colleague, our Student Information System.
 This information includes instructors of record, class roster, and course start and end dates.
 Evaluations include questions regarding the course and instructor(s).
 Evaluations are anonymous.
 CourseEval does track who has and has not completed an evaluation but responses and scores are not connected to who submitted them.